vmbobato/vmbobato/README.md

 - 👋 Hi, I’m @vmbobato
 - 👀 I’m currently a student at Texas A&M University, I consider myself a tech enthusiast, from electronics to cybersecurity.
-      Here are a few projects that I worked or I'm working on!
+      Here are a few projects that I worked or am working on!
 - 🌱 I’m currently learning several aspects of cybersecurity and their branches!

 <!---